Sonic Frontiers Review

 Sonic is undeniably among the most iconic video game characters, but his prime has long passed.
 Since the 16-bit era, there has been an endless stream of Sonic games, and no good 3D Sonic game has been released in a long time.
 And instead of concentrating on what keeps Sonic great, SEGA often gets caught up in crafting a lopping story premise.

 However, Sonic Frontiers has tried to remove most unnecessary distractions from the series and focused entirely on the blue blur.
-Though the concept of refinement is irrelevant in this context since it drifts off in its unique route as you attempt to steer him through monsters, platforming, and riddles.
+However, the concept of refinement is irrelevant in this context since it drifts off in its unique route as you attempt to steer him through monsters, platforming, and riddles.

 With Sonic Frontiers, the franchise now moves to an open-world design, allowing players complete freedom in how they go through the game.
 In many respects, Sonic Frontiers is a more relaxed experience when compared to its forerunners.
 On the other hand, this is particularly noticeable in his narration.